What’s become of Otl Aicher’s former abode? A visit to the Allgäu.

 The company FSB (Franz Schneider Brakel GmbH + Co KG), whose logo and corporate design were shaped by Otl Aicher from the mid-1980s onwards, has taken up Kreuz’s wish and is promoting young designers’ involvement with the old master of graphic design.
 The company has taken Aicher’s 100th birthday as an opportunity to initiate an intensive examination of his person and work together with the New Design University.

 With the support of FSB, students and teachers from the Interior Design & Visual Communication Masters program, led by Martin Düchs and Christine Schwaiger, have conceived an exhibition that shows Otl Aicher’s thinking and doing and critically rethinks it on the basis of his own projects.
-The show can now be seen in Vienna.
+The exhibition can now be seen in Vienna.

 Quartier 21, MQ